peasy/peasy-js/README.md

 </a>
 </p>

-# What's new in version 2.0?

-You can see all changes introduced with peasy-js 2.0 [here](https://github.com/peasy/peasy-js/wiki/new-in-2.0).

-# What's a business logic micro-framework?

-A business logic framework is code that facilitates creating business logic in a consistent, predictable, reusable, extensible, maintainable, scalable, and testable manner.
-It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.

 <h3 align="center">Write your business logic once and consume from everywhere!</h3>
 <p align="center">
   <img src="peasy-js.svg">
 </p>

+# What's a business logic micro-framework?

+A business logic framework is code that facilitates creating business logic in a consistent, predictable, reusable, extensible, maintainable, scalable, and testable manner.
+It promotes creating business logic that is completely decoupled from its consuming technologies and helps to ensure that separation of concerns ([SoC](https://en.wikipedia.org/wiki/Separation_of_concerns)) are adhered to.

 # Why peasy-js?